Prelest: View from the outside

 St. Ignatius (Brianchaninov) writes that "humility does not see itself humble.
 On the contrary, it sees in itself a lot of pride.
 It takes care to find all its branches; looking for them, it sees that there is still a lot to look for."

 St. John Cassian writes that "a cleaner look notices more, a reproachful life gives rise to a great sorrow of self-reproach, the correction of morals and zeal for virtues multiply wailing and sighing.
 For no one can be satisfied with the degree of perfection in which he has succeeded, and the cleaner one will be in the spirit, the more he sees himself unclean, the more he finds reasons for humility.
 And the faster he strives for height, the more he sees that he has more where to strive."

 St. Paisios of the Holy Mountain says that "a man who considers himself a saint and prays for others, considering them sinners, is disgusting to God".

 St. Anthony (Putilov) of Optina writes in his diary that "I saw that only then I was in a true opinion of myself when I had a bad thought about myself; and when I had a good thought I was in delusion".

-Kinds
+Kinds of prelest

 Saint Gregory of Sinai also says about several forms of delusion: